Buddy Holly's crash site

 Within minutes of taking off, the plane struck the ground at a high speed before cartwheeling through this field beside Gully Avenue.

-According to the coroner's report, Holly, Richardson, Valens, and Peterson were all killed on impact.
-The four men had extensive brain injuries and multiple fractures that were incompatible with life.
+The coroner's report stated that Holly, Richardson, Valens, and Peterson were all killed on impact, as the four men suffered extensive brain injuries and multiple fractures that were incompatible with life.

 The crash site wasn't discovered until the next day, when the owner of Dwyer Flying Service became worried about Peterson's radio silence.
 By that stage, hours had passed, and the young pilot still hadn't contacted him.